willi-kappler/python_intro/docs/intro02/python_overview.rst

 Variables are also very important in Python and other programming languages.
 As the name implies they can change their values unlike constants.
 In Python and other dynamically typed programming languages, variables can also change their types.
 A variable is a reference to a stored value.
-For instance if your code contains the line ``a=3``, that means that the value 3 is stored under the variable a.
+For instance if your code contains the line ``a = 3``, that means that the value 3 is stored under the variable a.
 Variables can be assigned to individual values, lists, matrix, strings, arrays etc.

 Examples: